 Your input is important!
 There are many ways you can be a part of the planning process.
 Check back for updates, or provide your email to receive a notice when new opportunities are announced.

 What is a charrette?
 A charrette is an intense multi-day design workshop.
-Our multidisciplinary team of planners, designers, market specialists, and engineers will work together with the community to create detailed designs for various areas in and around Downtown Apex.
+Our multidisciplinary team of planners, designers, market specialists, and engineers worked together with the community to create detailed designs for various areas in and around Downtown Apex.
 Specific action items and recommendations will result from the charrette and help form the basis of the final project document.

 Not so sure about the parklet idea?
 Keep in mind the temporary parklet will be installed at no material cost to the Town, completely relying on volunteers and donated or loaned material.
 This is called tactical urbanism – a short-term test of an idea to inform a potential longer-term project.